 William A. Pullum

-“The Wizard of Weight-Lifting!”
+“The Wizard of the Weight-Lifting World!”

-He was born in 1887 around the time that many famous strongmen such as Arthur Saxon, Eugen Sandow, Thomas Inch, Edward Aston, and Maxick were getting public acclaim through their feats of extraordinary strength.
+Horatio William Albert Pullum was born in 1887 around the time that many famous strongmen such as Arthur Saxon, Eugen Sandow, Thomas Inch, Edward Aston, and Maxick were getting public acclaim through their feats of extraordinary strength.

 In fact, young Pullum was so inspired by Arthur Saxon that he opened The Saxon Weight Lifting Club in 1907, later changing the name to, the now famous, Camberwell Weight Lifting Club at 5 Church Street in Camberwell.
-Most of England’s champion weight lifters of the day got their training there directly from “Pop” Pullum, where the rules as well as much of the science of weight lifting as we know it today were developed.
+Most of England’s champion weightlifters of the day got their training there directly from “Pop” Pullum, where the rules as well as much of the science of weightlifting as we know it today were developed.

 His lifts were so unbelievable that many times he had to repeat them!